A Beginners Guide to VPNs

 10. Is it safe to use a VPN?

-As long as you use a professional VPN service provider, that you pay a small fee for their service, you will get a VPN with encrypted traffic; with a free VPN it is very unlikely that your traffic will not be encrypted and as such, will not be kept completely out of the public realm.
+As long as you use a professional VPN service provider, that you pay a small fee for their service, you will get a VPN with encrypted traffic; with a free VPN, it is doubtful that your traffic will not be encrypted and as such, will not be kept entirely out of the public realm.

-If you do not use a professional VPN provider then you are simply going to be sending all your internet traffic to them first, allowing potentially interceptions of your information, which may include log-in details, passwords, bank account numbers, credit card numbers, and more.
+If you do not use a professional VPN provider, then you are merely going to be sending all your internet traffic to them first, allowing potentially interceptions of your information, which may include log-in details, passwords, bank account numbers, credit card numbers, and more.